- Cancer Information

 Communicating with others

-Many carers say they find it time-consuming and tiring to keep family and friends up to date on the condition of the person with cancer.
-Some carers find it stressful dealing with other people’s reactions to the updates.
+As the main carer, you’ll usually be the person family and friends contact for information.
+You may find it time-consuming and tiring keeping others up to date on the condition of the person with cancer.
+Some carers find it stressful dealing with other people’s reactions to the latest news.
 It’s also important to ask the person you are caring for how much information they would like you to share.